-U-2 crashes in Northern California
+1 dead in California U-2 crash

 - The crash occurred in Sutter County north of Sacramento

-(CNN)A U-2 military plane known as the Dragon Lady crashed Tuesday in Northern California, the US Air Force said.
+(CNN)One pilot died and another was injured Tuesday when an Air Force U-2 Dragon Lady crashed shortly after takeoff in northern California, the U.S. Air Force said.

-The crash occurred about 9 a.m. north of Sacramento in Sutter County, and TV images show a brush fire in the location.
+The crash occurred about 9:05 a.m. north of Sacramento in Sutter County; TV images showed a brush fire.

+The aircraft had been assigned to 1st Reconnaissance Squadron at Beale Air Force Base, east of Marysville, and was on a training mission.

 CNN affiliate KCRA-TV said people told the station's Mike Luery they saw two parachutes carrying people and a third with equipment.

-The U-2 Dragon Lady "provides high-altitude, all-weather surveillance and reconnaissance, day or night, in direct support of U.S. and allied forces," according to an Air Force base fact sheet.
+The U-2 Dragon Lady "provides high-altitude, all-weather surveillance and reconnaissance, day or night, in direct support of U.S. and allied forces," according to an Air Force fact sheet.

+Beale is the home of the 9th Reconnaissance Wing and houses the U-2 Dragon Lady aircraft.